Jem212Mac/the-gabby-gourmand/README.md

     + [Table to Markdown](https://tabletomarkdown.com/) was used to convert excel tables into markdown for the TESTING.md file.

 ## Local Development
+Gitpod was used as the IDE for local development of the application and GitHub was used for version control.

 ## Testing
 For details of all testing performed, including validator testing, manual testing, and automated testing, please see [TESTING.md](TESTING.md).
 This also includes details of bugs found and resolved throughout the development process.

 ## Forking

+If you would like to work on this code you can click on the repository here (https://github.com/Jem212Mac/the-gabby-gourmand) and click on 'Fork' to create your own fork of the code to work on.

 ## Deployment

 ## Future Enhancements

+Given more time there are a number of enhancements I would like to make to the website:
+1. I would use a modal or popup to edit comments to free up some space on the recipe pages.
+2. I would add search functionality to the navbar to allow users to search for restaurants or recipes.
+3. I would add 'forgot password' functionality to the Sign In page to allow a user to retrieve a new password via email address, or setup a new password.
+4. I would allow Sign Up or Sign In with social media accounts.
+5. I would add ggogle maps iFrames to show where restaurants are located.

 ## Credits & Acknowledgements

+ - On a number of occasions I contacted Tutor Support to help me better understand certain coding practices and techniques better (e.g. using bootstrap cards) and I would like to thank them for their help and support.
+ - I would like to thank my mentor, Iuliia Konovalova, for her guidance during this project.
+I really think her advice helped me from the outset.